About RVO open data

 These categories further elaborated and defined:

-- General principles for exclusion
+General principles for exclusion

-The Netherlands Enterprise Agency does not publish data of which it can reasonably be expected that it might pose a risk to the safety or security of any individuals, business partners, groups of beneficiaries, partner organisations or suppliers.
+The Netherlands Enterprise Agency does not publish data of which it can reasonably be expected that it might pose a risk to the safety or security of any individuals, business partners, groups of beneficiaries, partner organizations or suppliers.

-The Netherlands Enterprise Agency does not publish data that might harm the commercial or strategic interests of the organisation, its business partners, or its suppliers.
+The Netherlands Enterprise Agency does not publish data that might harm the commercial or strategic interests of the organisation, its business partners or its suppliers.
 This does only account if the information is not publicly available in any other way either.
 Information about the conditions and (re)payments of loans, investments and guarantees is part of this exclusion and will therefore not be published.

 The Netherlands Enterprise Agency does not publish data if we do not have the right to publish the data.
-For example, if third parties have a copyright on certain information or if contractual agreements with other business partner organisations impede the agencies’ right to publish the data.
+For example, if third parties have a copyright on certain information or if contractual agreements with other business partner organizations impede the agencies’ right to publish the data.

-- Decision-making on excluding data
+Decision-making on excluding data

-- Review of exclusion policy and quality of data
+Review of exclusion policy and quality of data